zenml-io/zenml/docs/book/component-gallery/model-registries/custom.md

 ---

 {% hint style="warning" %}
+This is an older version of the ZenML documentation.
+To read and view the latest version please [visit this up-to-date URL](https://docs.zenml.io).
+{% endhint %}

+{% hint style="warning" %}
 **Base abstraction in progress!**

 The Model registry stack component is relatively new in ZenML.
 While it is fully